joMusangu/husky-dashboard/README.md

 ### ROS Bag Parsing Errors

 If you get errors parsing ROS bag files:
-- Make sure you have the correct ROS bag parsing library installed (`rosbag` for ROS1, `rosbags` for ROS2)
+- Make sure you have the `rosbags` library installed (supports both ROS1 and ROS2)
+- For ROS2 bags, ensure the zip file contains a folder with `metadata.yaml` and `.db3` files
 - Check that your bag file is not corrupted
+- Verify that the bag file contains GPS, IMU, or odometry topics
-- The system will fall back to synthetic data if parsing fails
+- The system will display error messages in the dashboard if parsing fails

 ### Frontend Not Loading

-- Make sure the Flask server is running
+- Make sure the Flask server is running on port 5000
 - Check the browser console for errors
 - Try refreshing the page
 - Make sure you're accessing `http://localhost:5000` (not `https://`)
+- Verify that `index.html` exists in the project directory

 ## Development